shwina/shwina.github.io/_posts/2020-08-27-custom-compiler-linker-extensions.md

 ---
 layout: post
-title: Customizing the compiler and linker when building C/C++ extensions for Python
+title: Customizing the compiler and linker used by setuptools
 ---

-This post is about how to customize the compiler and linker used when building a C/C++ extension.
+This post is about how to customize the compiler and linker used when building a C/C++ extension for Python using setuptools.

-Sometimes, you want to build an extension module using a different compiler than `gcc` or whatever compiler is used by setuptools to build extensions.
-Additionally, you may want to pass custom flags to the compiler/linker.
-Importantly, you may want to prevent the "default" flags from being passed to your custom compiler, perhaps because it doesn't support them.
-This post shows one way of achieving just that.
+I recently ran into the problem of configuring setuptools to use a custom compiler and linker, and these are my notes on how I did that.

 As an example, here is a simple `setup.py` for building the extension `spam` from `spammodule.c`: